aferios/aferios.github.io/_posts/2020-5-28-rabbit-modeling.md

 ![](../assets/img/plots/rabbit_plot.png){:height='5cm' width='5cm'}

+The horizontal axis is the time in units of months, since that is how I modeled the weather.
+The vertical axis is the population at that time.

 That's pretty brutal.
 The weather looks fairly harsh on these guys.
 This would explain why birds migrate to warmer areas.
 As for the rabbits, I wouldn't expect to see a lot of them during the winter,